panchoplex/Cinefilos/README.md

 ### Features
 - **Sessions with QR invites**: create a session with a reveal date/time and invite others by QR code.
+- **Participant profiles**: each session tracks who joined so photos show the photographer.
 - **Fotos d la Cruda**: photos remain hidden until the chosen reveal time.
-- **Username tagging**: each picture stores the name of the photographer.
 - Works as a PWA with its own manifest and service worker.

 ### Usage